 The high-performance SJ-M Series micro static eliminators are used as ultra-small embedded static eliminators.
 Spot nozzles and wide-area electrode probes are available depending on the required range of static elimination.
-Spot nozzles can focus ionization and be built into a system designed to withstand high temperatures up to 80℃.
+Spot nozzles can focus on ionization and be built into a system designed to withstand high temperatures up to 80℃.
 The high-functionality controller indicates the static elimination status with an electrostatic monitor that shows the level of electrostatic charge of the target object, an ion level monitor that self-diagnoses and displays the ion level, and a condition monitor that displays and outputs an alarm when the static elimination effect is insufficient.
-In their small enclosures, the SJ-M Series micro static eliminators embodies versatility that covers both spot and wide-area applications, robustness that endures high temperatures, and best-in-its-class static elimination performance.
+In their small enclosures, the SJ-M Series micro static eliminators embody versatility that covers both spot and wide-area applications, a robustness that endures high temperatures, and best-in-its-class static elimination performance.

 Removing static electricity in a part feeder

 Static elimination of pharmaceutical tablets after the forming process